gboulant/todogo/doc/talks/talk01.01.userguide.rst

    Legend: ○ todo  ▶ doing  ● done

-The listing display for each task:
+The listing displays for each task:

 * The usage index (1,2,3, ...)
 * The date of creation